hapax/hapax.github.io/assets/emcc.md

 i.e. one half speeds off to the right at speed $u$, the other to the left at $-u$.
-All this reasoning works in special relativity as well, at least in the frame where the initial particle is at first.
+In special relativity, this is still true, at least in the frame where the initial particle is at rest.
 But now suppose that, from our perspective, the initial particle is already moving to the right at speed when it decays.
 Naively, it seems like it should have momentum $p_0' = 2mv$, and the from the